hraberg/enumerable/README.markdown

     Fn2<Double, Double, Double> nTimesMorPI = fn(n, m = Math.PI, n * m);
     assert 2.0 * Math.PI == nTimesMorPI.call(2.0);

-The default value expression is captured as the expression assigned to the static field marked with *@LambdaParameter@*, and can be more complex than just accessing a constant value like in this example.
+The default value expression is captured as the expression assigned to the static field marked with *@LambdaParameter*, and can be more complex than just accessing a constant value like in this example.

 ### Concurrency JSR-166 (for Java 6)